moodyjam/multi-agent-MoE/README.md

-# Mixture of Experts for Multi-Agent Systems
+# Mixture of Experts for Multi-Agent Systems (MAMoE)
 An implemention of the Mixture of Experts architecture for Multi-Agent Systems